psico-mojo/bluegoldfish/README.md

-anyone other than the developer to have access , the files are "read only". details can be viewed in "properties" , right click on ICON , select "show properties".
+ To veiw properties , right click on ICON , select "show properties".